Bounded orbits of Diagonalizable Flows on finite volume quotients of products of $SL_2(\mathbb{R})$: Introduction

 \subsection{Acknowledgements}

 This work was initiated during a visit by Ghosh to Peking University.
 He is very grateful to the host for the invitation and the hospitality.
 Subsequent progress was made during a visit by the first three authors to Oberwolfach.
 We would like to thank the MFO for the excellent working conditions and V. Beresnevich and S. Velani for the invitation.
+We thank the referee for several helpful suggestions which have improved the paper.